openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Story 3

 As a cluster administrator, I would like to test the new API before rolling it out to my production clusters, so that I can build confidence in the new APIs.
-To do this, I would like to be able to add CAPI MachineSets to add new Machines to my Cluster without having to have an equivalent MAPI MachineSet to match it.
+To do this, I would like to be able to add Cluster API MachineSets to add new Machines to my Cluster without having to have an equivalent Machine API MachineSet to match it.

 #### Story 4